Research Institute for Arts and Technology: History

 The organisation began as Artistic Bokeh in 2012.
 It established itself as the Research Institute for Arts and Technology in 2015 after artists Bernhard Cella and Matthias Tarasiewicz made a decision to depart the University of Applied Arts Vienna.
 Since 2012 Cella and Tarasiewicz had both been leading research projects supported by the Austrian Science Fund at the Center of Art and Knowledge Transfer within the University of Applied Arts Vienna.
 Alongside the projects that were relocated from the University of Applied Arts Vienna, the other Viennese art initiatives Coded Cultures, 5uper.net and Artistic Bokeh were also integrated into the institute.

 In July 2018, RIAT researcher Andrew Newman announced at the Gray Area Festival that the institute now refers to itself as the RIAT Institute for Future Cryptoeconomics although it is still legally named Research Institute for Arts and Technology.
 Since then the institute has predominantly focused on blockchain and cryptocurrency research, joining a consortium of Austrian research institutions to establish the Austrian Blockchain Center.
 In November 2018 the Austrian Blockchain Center received €20 million in funding from the Austrian Research Promotion Agency and is described as the world's largest blockchain competence center.
 RIAT leads the research area Data Science Methods for Blockchain Analytics & Predictions in partnership with the Austrian Institute of Technology.

+RIAT has organized and participated in numerous international conferences on the topics of hacker culture, cypherpunk, and open source hardware.

+RIAT yearly organizes the Critical Decentralization Cluster at C3 (Chaos Communication Congress), and is an official cluster (orbit) since 2018.
+Since January 2026 RIAT also co-organizes the Decentralized Internet and Privacy Devroom at FOSDEM.